-No NA Comments

-Yes

-Question How are these projects funded?
+Question Yes N o ¥ Comments Is the budget monitored against the LCAP?
+How often?
+Construction Does the district have construction projects in progress?
+Who is responsible for preparing the construction budgets?
+How are these projects funded?
 If the district has general obligation authority, does the district have a list of all the projects that it will fund from these amounts in the future and the cost of these projects and does it obtain an annual audit?
 Does the district report the performance of each project in each project's own separate financial statement?
 Explain how the district prepares the budget for each construction project.
 Does the district include reserves for change orders?
 Does the district budget the amount of the entire construction project or only the amount that the district will use in that fiscal year?
 Are the construction budgets monitored?
 Who (which position) performs this function?
 B. BUDGET MONITORING Are duties separated so that no one individual has complete authority over an entire financial transaction?
 Are the accounting principles used in preparing the budget the same as those used in recording actual transactions and preparing the financial statements?
 If not, explain any differences.
 Who is responsible for monitoring the budget: a.
 At the organization level? b.
 At the department or program/grant level?
+Have the individuals who are responsible for the budget monitoring received training on how to read the financial reports (budget to actual)?
+How often are budget to actual expenditure reports provided to the individuals identified as responsible for budget monitoring?